 - List of Directors in case of a company

 - Copy of Latest IT return

 The cost of obtaining a liquor license can be a little expensive.
-You need to deposit an initial security deposit of Rs 10 lakh and Rs 5 lakh for the license, Rs 5 lakh for L2 license and Rs 2.5 lakh as qualifying fees, other than that The registered company, liquor companies, and partner firms should have a bank deposit of Rs 25 lakh
+You need to deposit an initial security deposit of Rs 10 lakh and Rs 5 lakh for the license, Rs 5 lakh for the L2 license, and Rs 2.5 lakh as qualifying fees, other than that The registered company, liquor companies, and partner firms should have a bank deposit of Rs 25 lakh.

 Along with this you also need to check if the serving staff has to undergo any particular kind of training that is made mandatory by the government.

 2. Utilising the Space Wisely